We rounded up the best media players in the game for you and your living room

 Once you can see the home page, sign into streaming apps such as Sling TV, Netflix, YouTube, Disney+, Max, Prime Video, and Pluto TV.
 And you can also listen to Nicki Minaj or Harry Styles with Amazon Music, Pandora, Apple Music, Pandora, and iHeartRadio.

 Dolby Atmos is a nice bonus because who doesn't want to feel immersed in the scenes with home theater audio?
 (Keep in mind that this function only works with Dolby Atmos-compatible home audio systems.)

 You'll have the perfect Amazon-connected home

-If you want to keep things simple, and you’re a Prime member, Amazon’s Fire TV Stick will work well with your other Amazon/Alexa products for a more connected home.
+If you want to keep things simple and are a Prime member, Amazon’s Fire TV Stick will work well with your other Amazon Alexa products for a more connected home.

-What we don't like: The search function is geared towards Amazon
+What we don't like: The search function is geared toward Amazon

-Ya know how we highlighted the convenient Roku feature of searching across all platforms on your device?
+Ya know how we highlighted the convenient Roku search feature across all platforms on your device?
 Yeah, well, the Fire Stick TV doesn't do that.

-Yes, the voice remote will pull up any streaming service you ask it (“Turn on HBO Max"), but if you ask the Fire TV Stick to find The Undoing, it will instead search for the show through Amazon.
+Yes, the voice remote will pull up any streaming service you ask for ("Turn on Max"), but if you ask the Fire TV Stick to find The Undoing, it will search for the show through Amazon instead.